-- Tell your doctor if you are pregnant or breastfeeding, or if you have cancer, heart failure, diabetes, COPD, psoriasis, a weak immune system, Wegener granulomatosis, or active or a history of tuberculosis or hepatitis B, or any type of infection.
-Tell your doctor if you have a condition that affects your nervous system (such as multiple sclerosis or a history of Guillain-Barré syndrome).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have liver disease, cancer, heart failure, diabetes, COPD, psoriasis, problems with your immune system, Wegener granulomatosis, optic neuritis, multiple sclerosis, or a history of Guillain-Barré syndrome.
+Tell your doctor if you have any type of infection (including hepatitis B or tuberculosis) or an infection that keeps coming back.
 Tell your doctor if you are allergic to latex.

 - This medicine may cause the following problems: